 Hi, my name is Brian Meggs.
-I currently live in Dalston, London and work as an International Senior Tax Manager for the Expedia Group – one of the largest group of travel companies in the world with an extensive range of brands including Expedia, Hotels.com, Venere, trivago, Hotwire, eLong, Egencia and Via Egencia.
+I currently live in Walthamstow, London and work as an International Tax Director for the Expedia Group.
+Expedia Group is the world’s travel platform, with an extensive brand portfolio that includes some of the world’s most trusted online travel brands including Expedia, Hotels.com, Vrbo, trivago, Hotwire and Egencia.

 Brian, did you get any exposure to tax in college?